Just show me the code

 Adding OpenTelemetry on App2

-App2 is a console app so we have to setup the library in a different way, instead of using an IServiceCollection extension we’re creating directly a TraceProvider.
+App2 is a console app, so we have to set up the library in a different way.
+IInstead of using an IServiceCollection extension, we’re directly creating a TraceProvider.
 Apart from that, the setup looks pretty much the same.

 Sdk.CreateTracerProviderBuilder()